Each state has its own Lemon Law. Here in California, ours is officially known as the Song-Beverly Consumer Warranty Act.

 Consumers are not expected to give the dealer an unlimited number of chances to repair a defect.
 That is why California’s Lemon Law was enacted in the first place.
 The law says the manufacturer gets a “reasonable” number of chances to get it right, and then the consumer can demand compensation.
 The 18 months/18,000 miles presumption is simply a tool for determining how many repair attempts are considered reasonable.

 All qualifying defects must substantially impair the use, value, or safety of the vehicle.
 After this threshold is met, the presumption says that manufacturers get as few as two attempts to fix a defect that could cause serious injury or death.
+If such attempts fail and lead to tragic consequences, consulting a wrongful death lawyer might be a necessary step.
 For all other defects, the law requires consumers to give the dealership as few as four attempts.
 In order for the presumption to apply, these attempts must occur in the first 18 months or 18,000 miles, whichever comes first.

 The key to understanding the effect of the presumption (and how it works to the benefit of consumers) involves a legal concept known as “burden of proof.”
 Here is how it works: